sebadob/rauthy/dev_notes.md

 ## Stage 2 - features - do before v1.0.0

-- add "request time taken" to access logging middleware
-- possibility to check for existing valid email?
 - prettify the UI
-- check out the possibility to include SCIM
 - update the book with all the new features
 - benchmarks and performance tuning
 - maybe get a nicer logo